rks101/isdp/README.md

 [WebEx monitors microphone from browsers even when muted](https://www.securityweek.com/webex-monitors-microphone-even-when-muted-researchers-say/)

 March 2022
-A seemingly-legitimate looking Process Manager changes its avatar to malware and downloads another app to make money.
+A seemingly illegitimate-looking Process Manager changes its avatar to malware and downloads another app to make money.
 [link1](https://www.androidpolice.com/malware-russian-hackers-tracks-you-records-audio/) app records audio and [link2](https://lab52.io/blog/complete-dissection-of-an-apk-with-a-suspicious-c2-server/) with dissection of the issue.